Sp3rick/GroupHelp/documentation.md

 ## Expect user messages

-You can expect for user messages by set user.waitingReply to the chatId where you are expecting a reply, true for every chat Set user.waitingReplyType with callback data you will able to retrieve after (hirarchy in the section below) Then you need to update user object on database with db.users.update(user)
+You can expect for user messages in a chat or in private for a chat by using waitReplyForChat(db, callback, user, chat, onGroup) (from utils.js)
+The text on callback variable should follow the Callbacks LGH Hirarchy (hirarchy in the section below)

-When you receive a new message event user.waitingReply will be set true or false by main.js depending if it's the right chat Remember that if you make a new user.waitingReply in a certain point you will need also to disable that, otherwise other bot functions that want that bot is not waiting for any user reply will continue to not work
+When you receive a new message event msg.waitingReply will be set to string or false by main.js depending if it's the right chat
+Remember that if you waitReplyForChat in a certain point you will need also to disable that, otherwise other bot functions that wants msg.waitingReply false is not going to work (like commands), disable with unsetWaitReply(db, user, chat, onGroup)

 ## Callbacks and user callbacks data management (Hirarchy)

 Here is described the hirarchy of callbacks data.
-Giving right callaback data is essential to allow main.js to pre-set wanted values They are both avaiable on cb.data for buttons or on user.waitingReplyType for messages that bot is expecting (if user.waitingReply is true)
+Giving right callaback data is essential to allow main.js to pre-set wanted values They are both avaiable on cb.data for buttons or on msg.waitingReplye for messages that bot is expecting

 <b>Hirarchy</b>

-cb.data OR user.waitingReplyType = CALLBACK_NAME!data#editor_things|editorData:groupId?targetUserId
+cb.data OR msg.waitingReply = CALLBACK_NAME!data#editor_things|editorData:groupId?targetUserId

-Works with less items, same order only matters: CALLBACK_NAME:groupId OR CALLBACK_NAME#editor?targetUserId OR CALLBACK_NAME:groupId?targetUserId are all valid
+To work with less items, same order only matters: CALLBACK_NAME:groupId OR CALLBACK_NAME#editor?targetUserId OR CALLBACK_NAME:groupId?targetUserId.
+They are all valid

 -CALLBACK_NAME: name of callback that you can use, be sure that not conflicts with other names, often plugins check if it's their match with string.startsWith()

+-data: some additional data that you can attach to CALLBACK_NAME

 -editor: also that is often identified with string.startsWith(), it's usually used to open re-usable menus like MessageMaker.js, setNum.js, setTime.js

+-editorData that editor may attach

 -groupId: that allow main.js to set a full object of chat (note: msg.chat or cb.message.chat may be not affected, GHbot ever gives you a dedicated chat parameter), it also allow to set the user.perms object in private chat (in group it's done directly from chat.id)